sudoroom/bw-trigger/README.md

-A simply program that monitors the bandwidth usage of a specified process and triggers a command when the bandwidth moves above or below a custom setpoint.
+A simple program that monitors the bandwidth usage of a specified process and triggers a command when the bandwidth moves above or below a custom setpoint.

 # compile libnethogs